laatabix/MarraSIM/README.md

 ## Overview

 ### Purpose
 The purpose of the model is to simulate public transport in Marrakesh to understand the complex interactions between the transport demand, the bus network, and the Grand Taxis fleet.
 Using realistic data representing traffic flow, OD trips, and public transport fleet, the model allows testing different strategies that may reduce waiting and travel times, increase public transport efficiency, and limit the environmental burden of road traffic in Marrakesh.

+### Theoretical and empirical background
+Agents in MarraSIM represent principal concepts involved in the public transport and road traffic.

 ### Entities, state variables, and scales